 What is Peroneal Tendinopathy?

-The Peroneal muscles are 2 important muscles lying deep, outside part of your calf.
-The Peroneal Longus muscle, and the Peroneal Brevis muscle.
-Starting at the back, upper, outside part of the calf, each runs down towards the ankle where the tendons begin.
+The peroneal muscles (or peronei) are two important muscles deep in the outside part of your calf.
+They consist of peronus longus and peronus brevis.
+They originate at the back, upper, outside part of the calf and run down towards the ankle where the tendon begins.

-Each tendon raps round the back of the ankle.
-The Peroneal Brevis tendon attaching to the outside of the heel bone.
-The Peroneal Longus tendon continues to the outside of foot and passes underneath the sole to the big toe.
-Peroneal Tendinopathy symptoms often occur at the 2 points where the tendon raps round a bone.
+Each tendon wraps round the back of the ankle.
+The peroneal brevis tendon then attaches to the outside of the heel bone.
+The peroneal longus tendon continues to the outside of foot and passes underneath the sole to the big toe.
+Peroneal tendinopathy symptoms often occur at the two points where the tendon wraps round the ankle/foot bones.

 Tendinopathy or Tendinitis?